What is Parkinson’s Disease?

 There is currently no cure for Parkinson’s disease and medications used to treat the illness have become less effective over time and often leave the patient with periods known as “off” stages.

-Under the care of various chiropractic practitioners patients have experienced improvements and reported changes in:
+However, under the care of various chiropractic doctors patients have experienced improvements and reported changes in:

 - Their overall levels of energy